ray-project/ray/doc/source/serve/advanced-guides/advanced-autoscaling.md

 | ------- | --- |
 | ![comp_latency](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/autoscaling-guide/model_comp_latency.svg) | ![comp_rps](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/autoscaling-guide/model_comp_rps.svg) |

 Note that the number of `HeavyLoad` replicas should roughly match the number of Locust users to adequately serve the Locust traffic.
 However, when the number of Locust users increased to 100, the `HeavyLoad` deployment struggled to reach 100 replicas, and instead only reached 65 replicas.
 The per-deployment latencies reveal the root cause.
-While `HeavyLoad` and `LightLoad` latencies stayed steady at 200ms and 100ms, `Driver` latencies rose from 220 to 400+ ms. This suggests that the high Locust workload may be overwhelming the `Driver` replica, potentially by impacting the asynchronous event loop's performance.
+While `HeavyLoad` and `LightLoad` latencies stayed steady at 200ms and 100ms, `Driver` latencies rose from 220 to 400+ ms. This suggests that the high Locust workload may be overwhelming the `Driver` replica and impacting the asynchronous event loop's performance.

 ### Attempt 2: Autoscale `Driver`